Candidate of Medicine: Norway

 In Norway, the education is offered at the Norwegian University of Science and Technology, University of Bergen, University of Oslo, and University of Tromsø.
 Enrollment in a program leading to a medical degree is highly competitive in Norway.
 The required grades obtained in secondary education are consistently higher for medical degrees than for any other university subject.
 Following the education, candidates are permitted to work as a doctor and obtain the title cand.med.
 In order to obtain a clinical specialization (for example general surgery, internal medicine, general practice etc) a cand.med must start as a rotation doctor, first at a hospital for one year and then six months as a general practitioner.
 During such rotation the candidate hold the title LIS-1.
 After the rotation service, the candidate med continue more specific training for the specific specialization and hold the title LIS-2.

 The first Norwegian to receive this degree was Carl Schultz in 1817.
 Along with the cand.med.vet., cand.psychol. and cand.theol. it is one of the few Latin titles to survive the "Quality Reform" in Norway.

+Denmark

+In Denmark, the education is offered at the University of Copenhagen, University of Southern Denmark, University of Aarhus, and Aalborg University.
+Following the postgraduate education, candidates are permitted to work as a doctor.
+To obtain a clinical specialization, a cand.med. must start as a rotation doctor, first at a hospital for six months and then six months as a general practitioner (few rotations do not include a stay in general practice; instead, the candidate must complete two six-month rotations at a hospital).

 Medical students

-In Norway, the term stud.med. (abbreviation of the Latin studiosus medicinae (masculine) or studiosa medicinae (feminine)) is used to denote medical students that are in their final year of medical school and have acquired a licence to practice medicine under the guidance of a more experienced doctor.
+In Norway and Denmark, the term stud.med. (abbreviation of the Latin studiosus medicinae (masculine) or studiosa medicinae (feminine)) is used to denote medical students that are in their final year of medical school and have acquired a licence to practice medicine under the guidance of a more experienced doctor.
 In Denmark, the term is used for medical students at any point in their studies.